janus-idp/backstage-plugins/plugins/acr/README.md

     - Basic authorization:

       - Navigate to the ACR portal and go to the **Access Keys** tab.
-      - Retrieve the username and password of the Admin user and use the Basic Auth Header Generator tool to convert the credentials into a token.
+      - Retrieve the username and password of the Admin user and use the [Basic Auth Header Generator tool](https://www.debugbear.com/basic-auth-header-generator) or run `echo printf '<username>:<password>' | base64` in a terminal to convert the credentials into a basic token.
       - Set the generated token as `ACR_AUTH_TOKEN` in environment variables.

     - OAuth2: - Generate bearer access token using the process described in Authenticate with an Azure Container Registry.